 - 1.4 Every Contract shall comply with all applicable legal requirements.
-In the case of any conflict or inconsistency between these Standing Orders and any legal requirement, the legal requirement shall apply. - 1.5 The Chief Executive, after consultation with the Finance Manager may from time to time change the thresholds in these Standing Orders to take account of changes in the retail prices index so that the effectiveness and impact of the thresholds is maintained. - 1.6 The Chief Executive, after consultation with the Authority Solicitor and Finance Manager, may from time to time amend these Contract Procedure Rules to correct an obvious error, to reflect changes in the law, or to reflect changes in the Authority's Standing Orders or establishment. - 1.7 This Part 2 of Standing Orders does not apply: - 1.7.1 To contracts of employment. - 1.7.2 To contracts that relate solely to the purchase or sales of land and property where there is no other requirement specified by the Authority as part of the land
+In the case of any conflict or inconsistency between these Standing Orders and any legal requirement, the legal requirement shall apply.
+Public procurement in the UK is regulated by the Public Contracts Regulations 2015 (PCR 2015) (for procurements which were started before 24 February 2025), the Procurement Act 2023 (PA 2023) and the Procurement Regulations 2024 (PR 2024) (for procurements started on or after 24 February 2025).
+Together these are referred to as 'Procurement Laws'. - 1.5 Officers must have regard to the National Procurement Policy Statement (NPPS) in conducting all procurements. - 1.6 The Chief Executive, after consultation with the Finance Manager may from time to time change the thresholds in these Standing Orders to take account of changes in the retail prices index so that the effectiveness and impact of the thresholds is maintained. - 1.7 The Chief Executive, after consultation with the Authority Solicitor and Finance Manager, may from time to time amend these Contract Procedure Rules to correct an obvious error, to reflect changes in the law, or to reflect changes in the Authority's Standing Orders or establishment.

-November 2023 2.3
+February 2025 2.3

-- transaction.
-Property transactions must comply with Part 3 Financial Regulations, Part 7 Delegation Scheme and the Asset Disposal Procedure. - 1.7.3 Where the proposed Contract is for the supply of services or the execution of works undertaken by the Authority's own staff. - 1.7.4 Grants awarded by the Authority.
+- 1.8 This Part 2 of Standing Orders does not apply: - 1.8.1 To contracts of employment. - 1.8.2 To contracts that relate solely to the purchase or sales of land and property where there is no other requirement specified by the Authority as part of the land transaction.
+Property transactions must comply with Part 3 Financial Regulations, Part 7 Delegation Scheme and the Asset Disposal Procedure. - 1.8.3 Where the proposed Contract is for the supply of services or the execution of works undertaken by the Authority's own staff. - 1.8.4 Grants awarded by the Authority.